Javier Matilla

-Javier Magro Matilla (born 16 August 1988) is a Spanish professional footballer who plays as a central midfielder for Greek Super League 2 club Athens Kallithea.
+Javier Magro Matilla (born 16 August 1988) is a Spanish professional footballer who plays as a central midfielder for Super League Greece 2 club Athens Kallithea.

 Club career

+Spain

 Matilla was born in Quero, Province of Toledo.
 After finishing his football development at Villarreal CF, he made his debut for the main squad on 4 April 2009: he started and finished the La Liga away match against UD Almería, but his team lost 3–0.
 In addition, he spent three full seasons with the reserves, one in the Segunda División and two in the Segunda División B.

 On 28 June 2011, Matilla signed for Real Betis, recently returned to the top flight, for 3+1 years and €1.3 million.
 He made his official debut on 18 September, coming on as a substitute for Beñat Etxebarria in the dying minutes of a 3–2 away win over Athletic Bilbao.

-Matilla was irregularly put to use during his four-and-a-half-year tenure in Andalusia, for example contributing 15 games and one goal as the club promoted in 2015.
+Matilla was irregularly put to use during his four-and-a-half-year tenure in Andalusia, contributing 15 games and one goal as the club promoted in 2015.
 In the 2012–13 campaign, also in the second tier, he scored a career-best 12 goals whilst on loan to Real Murcia, including one in a 1–0 home victory against UD Las Palmas in the last matchday that certified survival.

 In mid-October 2013, Matilla's contract was further extended until 2017, but it was mutually terminated on 15 January 2016 as the player was still nursing a serious knee injury.
 Subsequently, he went on trial with English Championship side Reading, but nothing came of it.

 On 6 July 2016, Matilla signed for Elche CF in division two.
 After suffering relegation, he spent six months without a club before joining Gimnàstic de Tarragona.

+Greece

 On 10 July 2018, Matilla moved abroad for the first time in his career, joining Aris Thessaloniki F.C. on a one-year contract with the possibility of an additional season.
 On 14 January 2019, his first goal for the Greek team was scored through an injury-time free kick to help the hosts beat PAS Lamia 1964 1–0, and he repeated the feat on 17 February, this time against Panionios F.C. and also for the Super League and at the Kleanthis Vikelidis Stadium (1–1).

+On 15 August 2019, Matilla opened an eventual 3–1 home win over Molde FK in the third qualifying round of the UEFA Europa League, but his side was eliminated due to a 3–0 loss in the first leg.
+From 2020 to 2022, he helped them to finish third in the domestic front.

+Matilla remained in Greece after leaving Aris, with Volos FC (top division) and Athens Kallithea FC (Super League 2).